I’ve learned the basis of my counseling craft at the GFK-Institute. “GFK” is the abbreviation for the integration of the following three approaches:

 Focusing complements this approach.
-It is all about giving space to the knowledge that is already present in the body, to create a connection to the inner experience.
+It is about giving space to the knowledge that is already present in the body, to create a connection to the inner experience.
 This can be a very brief moment of pause – how does it feel right now?
 But it can also be a longer session.
-Similar to a meditation, we can take time to deepen existing perceptions and thus find new insights.
+Similar to a meditation, we then take time to deepen existing perceptions and thus find new insights.

 - the work around gender and therapy by Alex Iantaffi